 How Does Vesting Work?

-As an employee, each individual will own (or vest) a percentage of their retirement plan, other benefit plan, or stock-option.
+As an employee, each individual will own (or vest) a percentage of their retirement plan, other benefit plans, or stock-option.
 Once an employee reaches 100% vested in their account, they own the full balance.

 This means that the employer cannot take any portion back for any reason at that point.
 However, if an employee has no vesting or is only partially vested, they will forfeit some or all of the contributions when the balance of the account is paid out.